mom-ocean/MOM5/doc/web/user_guide.md

 ## Scalability of MOM code

 Scalability of a complex model like MOM is the correlation between the number of processing elements (PE) and the run time.
 One would expect that run time decreases as the number of PEs increases.
-It is important, however, to note that there are a number of important factors that can affect scalability considerably:
+It is important, however, to note that there are a number of important factors that can affect scalability considerably.
+The reader is referred to the paper "[A benchmark for the parallel code used in FMS and MOM4](http://www.sciencedirect.com/science/article/pii/S1463500306001107)" Ocean Modelling, Volume 17, Issue 1, 2007, Pages 49-67, Martin Schmidt

 MOM test cases are designed for testing the code integrity, they are not set for scalability study or "production" purpose.
 Changes should be made if one wants to study scalability of the code.

-diag_step set the time steps at which numerical diagnostics (e.g., energy, tracer budgets) are computed.
+`diag_step` set the time steps at which numerical diagnostics (e.g., energy, tracer budgets) are computed.
 The user needs to set this value to be equal to the time step at the end of the experiment, so that only a single instance of the diagnostics is evaluated.
-For example, if time step is 1 hour and run length is 4 days, diag_step (or diag_freq in MOM4p0) should be set to 96.
+For example, if time step is 1 hour and run length is 4 days, `diag_step` (or `diag_freq` in MOM4p0) should be set to 96.

-diag_table contains all fields that will be saved in history files.
+`diag_table` contains all fields that will be saved in history files.
 The frequency of saving and number of fields can afect the total run time greatly.
 So when testing performance, it is recommended that the researcher reduce the output of history files.

 Scalability is also dependent on the configuration of the computing platform: Ethernet card, interconnect between PEs, implementation of MPI, memory hierarchy, version of compiler, ...